For ánd together with volunteers

 The organisation of SIW consists of about 70 volunteers.
 The organisation is divided in teams – according to the different project types within SIW – and guided by SIW’s board.
 The teams and the board are supported by the office workers and support groups such as publicity, trainers and IT.

 "SIW aims to be an organisation where volunteers are incentivised to develop themselves by carrying tasks, which will contribute to a better society."

 - Bob Tempelman

 - René Witjens

 - Hans van Dommele

 - Anita Maats

 Bestuurslid PR & Communicatie

-SIW has one paid employee in the payroll.
-This employee receives a salary conforming the Welfare Collective Agreement.
-SIW organisation’s volunteers (including board members) receive only compensation for actual expenses incurred.
+SIW has two paid part-time employees working in the office.
+These staff members receive salary according to the Dutch Collective Agreement Welfare.
+SIW organisation’s volunteers (including board members) receive compensation for actual expenses incurred.